Queen's Telecommunications Research Lab

 Hebatalla Ouda, a teaching and research assistant at the Telecommunications Research Lab (TRL), has shown remarkable dedication to her research on the Internet of Things and Big Data for real-time monitoring applications in the healthcare domain.

-Hebatalla is dedicated to her research and continuously and diligently shows support to the university community and the broader professional network.
+dedicated to her research and continuously and diligently shows support to the university community and the broader professional network.
 Hebatalla was an executive coordinator in the Egyptian Students Association at Queen’s (ESAQ) and a COMPSA Liaison Officer at the Queen’s Graduate Computing Society.
 Hebatalla is part of the CS-CAN/Info-CAN network and a regular at the CAN-CWiC conferences.
 Hebatalla also volunteered to be part of the panel of judges at the latest Creative Computing event.
 Hebatalla is active in the graduate community and is always there to support other students and provide personable, attentive instruction as a TA.

 In recognition of her outstanding teaching abilities, Hebatalla was also awarded the School of Computing Excellence in Teaching TA Award in 2023, a testament to her dedication and impact on the student community.